Silver Springs Airport

 Silver Springs Airport (ICAO: KSPZ, FAA LID: SPZ, formerly B08) is two miles southwest of Silver Springs, in Lyon County, Nevada.
 It is owned by Lyon County and leased to Silver Springs Airport, LLC.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but this airport is SPZ to the FAA and has no IATA code (IATA assigned SPZ to Springdale Municipal Airport in Springdale, Arkansas).

 History

 The airport was built by the United States Army Air Forces about 1942, and was known as Churchill Flight Strip.
 It was an emergency landing airfield for military training flights.
 It closed after World War II, and was turned over for local government use by the War Assets Administration.

 Facilities

 Silver Springs Airport covers 400 acre at an elevation of 4265.2 ft.
 Its single runway, 6/24, is 6001 by 75 ft.

-For the 12-month period ending May 30, 2007, the airport had 4,000 general aviation aircraft operations, an average of 333 per month.
-14 aircraft were based at this airport, 50% single-engine and 50% ultralight.
+For the 12-month period ending March 31, 2022, the airport had 12,660 aircraft operations, an average of 35 per day: 85% general aviation and 14% military.
+15 aircraft at that time were based at this airport, 14 single-engine and 1 military.

 The airport started improvements in 2016, including jet fuel support.